saucesteals/CashAppTrivia/README.md

 # cashapptrivia
 Easy to use module for catching CashApp Trivia questions and results!

-## Fork-and-use
+## Clone-and-use
-To make your own use of cashapptrivia, simply fork this repository and fill out the premade `index.js`!\
+To make your own use of cashapptrivia, simply clone (or fork :>) this repository and fill out the premade `index.js`!\
 You may look at `indexExample.js` for referencing the handler functions!

 ## Contributing